Charles Henry Allan Bennett: Early life

 Bennett's constant sickness created a heavy lens of suffering towards life.
-He was disenchanted towards the illusions of pleasure and love and saw these as the hidden enemy of mankind binding each being to the curse of existence.
+He was disenchanted with the illusions of pleasure and love and saw these as the hidden enemy of mankind binding each being to the curse of existence.

 Search for spiritual truth

-Having left Catholicism in his teens, Bennett was still in search to fill the void that had formed from this parting as he ever wished to find his place in the spiritual spectrum.
+Having left Catholicism in his teens, Bennett was still searching for a way to fill the void that had formed from this parting and also to find his place in the spiritual spectrum.
 Having a heart and intellect that sought cause and effect, analytical knowledge and wisdom, he wanted to apply scientific analysis to religion and uncover true spiritual gnosis.
-When Bennett was eighteen he fell in love with Sir Edwin Arnolds' book (1879) The Light of Asia, which at the time was said to cause "an enormous upsurge in awareness of, and interest in, Buddhism".
+When Bennett was eighteen he fell in love with Sir Edwin Arnolds' book The Light of Asia (1879), which at the time was said to cause "an enormous upsurge in awareness of, and interest in, Buddhism".
 This was a real turning point in Bennett's life, and made a revolutionary impression that lasted his lifetime.
-He was so deeply moved by the pure and rational Faith experienced through Arnold's poetry.
-This religious experience lead the way for Bennett to develop a closer association with the existing English translations of Buddhist Scriptures.
-Thus at this tender age of eighteen, having been inspired by 'The Light of Asia', Bennett announced himself a Buddhist by Faith.
+He was deeply moved by the pure and rational faith experienced through Arnold's poetry.
+This religious experience led the way for Bennett to develop a closer association with the existing English translations of Buddhist Scriptures.
+Thus at this tender age of eighteen, having been inspired by The Light of Asia, Bennett announced himself a Buddhist by Faith.

 Biographer Elizabeth J. Harris states Bennett "was a man of his time, born when the British Empire was at the height of its power and the wish to probe new religious pathways was gripping many young minds."
-Bennett searching for the height of Ultimate Truth, sort to find spiritual realization through the doors of religious and mystical practices and teachings available to him.
+Bennett, searching for the height of Ultimate Truth, sought to find spiritual realization through the doors of religious and mystical practices and teachings available to him.
 One notable experience that occurred, also at the age of eighteen, where all at once Bennett spontaneously attained to the cosmic yogic state of annihilation Shivadarshana, literally meaning "to have sight of Siva."
 Even though he was immediately thrown out, Crowley comments it was "a marvel that Allan survived".
-Even after years of hard practice the effect on him was transformative, he said to himself referring to that lofty state: "This is the only thing worthwhile, I will do nothing else in all my life but find out how to get back to it."
+Even after years of hard practice the effect on him was transformative, referring to that lofty state: "This is the only thing worthwhile, I will do nothing else in all my life but find out how to get back to it."
 Crowley further noted "It is a marvel that Allan survived and kept his reason," as this extraordinarily high state of yogic attainment can be dangerous, a potential cause for madness.
 Crowley further explained the cross reference that Shivadarshana is the same experience as one of the formless arupa jhana's in Buddhism.

-On 24 March 1893, Bennett applied to joining the notable organisation the Theosophical Society.
+On 24 March 1893, Bennett applied to join the Theosophical Society.
 This society was a known path to spiritual exploration covering mystical traditions from east to west; yoga, religion and the esoteric and exoteric were all seen as things to be studied and practised.
 Notable also that the founders both had declared themselves as Buddhist in Ceylon in 1880.